42fh/transcendence/Docs/backend/websocket_api_docs.md

 // Spectator Attempt
 {
     "type": "error",
-    "message": "Your are only allowed to watch"
+    "message": "Your are only allowed to watch 🌋"
 }
 ```